FJortay/DICS-Collaborative-Management/README.md

 #### *Distributed Monitoring*

-- While tools like *[Prometheus](https://prometheus.io/)* and *[Grafana](https://grafana.com/)* are traditionally used in centralized environments, they can be deployed in federated modes within DIOS to collect and visualize metrics across nodes without centralization.
+- While tools like *[Prometheus](https://prometheus.io/)* and *[Grafana](https://grafana.com/)* are traditionally used in centralized environments, they can be deployed in federated modes within [DIOS](https://github.com/FJortay/DIOS-Operating-System) to collect and visualize metrics across nodes without centralization (according to chatGPT).

 ---